BUNPC/Beam-Propagation-Method/README.md

 2. Run demo.m
 3. To modify the optical properties of the biological medium and the incident beam geometry, change the corresponding parameters in ModelSetting.m

-After you run the demo.m provided, the input and output wavefront and xz cross section profile should look like this:
+After you run the demo.m provided, the input and output wavefront and xz cross section profiles should look like this:

 ![Figure](InputWavefront.jpg)
 ![Figure](OutputWavefront.jpg)